 Canadian actor Adam Beach walks a fine line as an ambassador for Canada 150

-There are 2 comments on the Brandon Sun story from Yesterday, titled Canadian actor Adam Beach walks a fine line as an ambassador for Canada 150.
-In it, Brandon Sun reports that:
+There are 4 comments on the Cape Breton Post story from Monday, titled Canadian actor Adam Beach walks a fine line as an ambassador for Canada 150.
+In it, Cape Breton Post reports that:

-Canadian actor Adam Beach finds himself walking a fine line after agreeing to be an ambassador for the federal government's Canada 150 celebrations.
-Beach, who overcame a troubled childhood on the Dog Creek reserve in Manitoba to star in Hollywood blockbusters such as "Flags of Our Fathers," feels he should help pay tribute to a government that has funded some of his films, as well as his film school for indigenous students in Winnipeg.

 |